Steamboat Hot Springs in the State of Nevada was once known as one of the largest geyser fields in the world.

 Extremely hot water

-The bathing area consists of seven indoor private pools and an outdoor pool.
+The soaking area consists of seven indoor private pools and an outdoor pool.

 The outdoor pool is located in the beautiful green garden.